Unidata/netcdf-c/man4/netcdf-internal.md

   [[\<](#From-_0060_0060A-Tale-of-Two-Data-Formats_002c_0027_0027-the-bestselling-novel "Previous section in reading order")]   [[\>](#Transcript-from-Jerry-Springer-Show "Next section in reading order")]       [[\<\<](#Derivitive-Works "Beginning of this chapter or previous chapter")]   [[Up](#Derivitive-Works "Up section")]   [[\>\>](#Concept-Index "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [[Contents](#SEC_Contents "Table of contents")]   [[Index](#Concept-Index "Index")]   [[?](#SEC_About "About (help)")]
   ----------------------------------------------------------------------------------------------------------------------------- ------------------------------------------------------------------------------ --- ----------------------------------------------------------------------------- ---------------------------------------- ----------------------------------------- --- --- --- --- ----------------------------------------- ------------------------------------------------- ----------------------------------- ----------------------------------

-2.2 “The Marriage of NetCDF,” an Opera in Three Acts {.section}
+2.2 “The Marriage of NetCDF,” an Opera in Three Acts
 ----------------------------------------------------

 The massive response to this opera has been called the “Marriage